techjmw/infrachallenge/README.md

 ## TL;DR - To quickly get up and running with minimal overhead
 ## Deploy on Ubuntu (18.04 supported)
-Clone the repository locally and run the included shell scripts and artifacts.
+Clone the repository locally and run the included shell scripts with included artifacts.
 (Wrapper for other environments will be considered based on developer demand)

 ## Manual steps to install: